Acknowledgments

 A 374 page book on a single stamp?
 What's that all about?
 That is what got me hooked on this plating thing when I returned to stamps after too many years.
 Sure, I was tackling my U.S. Classics collection; but, working on this massive jigsaw puzzle hit all my buttons.
 It had order, analysis, art, history, potential completion, reasonable rarity, and would not be an entire waste of time.
 It provided me a practical reason to learn how to build a web site.
 This is a great hobby!
 How the stars aligned when Dr. Chase was ill and trying to fill his time with this stamp must be a very interesting story.
 But, this whole thing really appealed to me.
 Thank you Dr. Carroll Chase for starting it all.

-DeVere Card, Mark Friedman, David Watt, Bill Amonette, Dick Celler (Again) and others
+DeVere Card, Mark Friedman, David Watt, Dick Celler, Bill Amonette, and others

 Richard Celler (One more time) and Elliot Omiya